10 Early Warning Signs of Type 2 Diabetes: Symptoms, Risk Factors and Prevention

 Studies indicate that there are numerous individuals who will learn about diabetes when they have developed complications.

-Risk may be reduced greatly by early lifestyle changes.
+Risk may be reduced significantly by early lifestyle changes.

 When Should You Get Tested?